Assistive Devices for People with Hearing Loss

 Computer Assisted Notetaking

-Computer Assisted Notetaking (CAN) is the process of projecting the typed words of the speaker on a computer monitor or on a screen through an overhead projector.
+CAN is the process of projecting the typed words of the speaker on a computer monitor or on a screen through an overhead projector.
 The typist uses the computer keyboard to type the dialogue in a meeting, conference or other event.
+C-Print is also another type of method used for note taking.

 Telecommunication Device for the Deaf (TDD or TTY)

 Permits conversation in text instead of voice.
 A caller may communicate over regular phone lines with another TTY user or through the relay service.
-A TTY has a typewriter keyboard and the typed conversation appears either in a readout displayed on a panel, or printed on paper, or both.
+A TTY has a typewriter keyboard and the typed conversation appears either in a readout displayed on a panel or printed on paper, or both.
+TTYs are available for those who do not have access to high speed internet.